 HOME: DEHCR does not award HOME funds in participating jurisdictions or consortia that receive HOME funds directly from HUD.
-Rental Housing Development, Homebuyer and Rehabilitation, and Tenant

-Based Rental Assistance funds are awarded in the rest of the state (not in participating jurisdictions or consortia) on a competitive basis.
+Rental Housing Development, Homebuyer and Rehabilitation, and Tenant Based Rental Assistance funds are awarded in the rest of the state (not in participating jurisdictions or consortia) on a competitive basis.

-ESG and ESG-CV: In Wisconsin, DEHCR, and the cities of Madison, Milwaukee, and Racine receive ESG funds directly from HUD.
+ESG: In Wisconsin, DEHCR, and the cities of Madison, Milwaukee, and Racine receive ESG funds directly from HUD.
 DEHCR ESG funds are awarded on a formula basis to regional entities throughout the state using indicators of poverty and homelessness.
-ESG-CV funds will be allocated to this category.
-Projects funded will reflect goals of the funding to prevent, prepare for and respond to the coronavirus (COVID-19).

-HOPWA and HOPWA-CV: DEHCR ensures, currently through its contract with Aids Resource Center of Wisconsin (ARCW), full coverage in the 66 counties in DEHCR's HOPWA and HOPWA-CV area.
+HOPWA: DEHCR ensures, currently through its contract with Aids Resource Center of Wisconsin (ARCW), full coverage in the 66 counties in DEHCR's HOPWA area.